Information Storage in the Stochastic Ising Model: Storing for Exponential Time in Inverse Temperature

-\item \textbf{Erosion:} A flip of a plus-labeled vertex with at least one horizontal neighbor that is a minus.
-The probability of an erosion update in the bulk of the bottom strip is either $\phi(1)$ or $\phi(3)$, depending on whether the updated site has one or zero plus-labeled neighbors, respectively. \end{itemize} These two types of updates are interleaved with one another as the dynamics evolve.
-However, noting that sprinkles have exponentially small probability (in $\beta$), while erosion updates have probability exponentially close to 1, one would expect that during a certain initial time interval the system stays close to $X_0$ with occasional occurrences of sprinkles.
+These types of updates are interleaved as the dynamics evolve.
+However, sprinkles have exponentially small probability (in $\beta$), while erosion updates have probability exponentially close to 1.
+Therefore, we expect that during a certain initial time frame the system stays close to $X_0$ with occasional occurrences of sprinkles.
 Each sprinkle in the bulk results in two contiguous runs of pluses (abbreviated as a `contigs') to its left and right.
-After a sufficient number of sprinkles, the drift of $N_1^{(+)}(t)$ is dominated by the erosion of the formed contigs.
-Arguing that the interleaved dynamics can be indeed separated into two pure phases of \emph{sprinkling} and \emph{erosion} is the first main ingredient of our proof.
-Once we are in the phase-separated dynamics, the analysis of $N_1^{(+)}(t)$ first identifies the typical length and number of contigs, and then studies how fast these contiguous pieces are eaten up.
+After a sufficient number of sprinkles, the drift of $N_1^{(+)}(t)$ is dominated by the erosion of those contigs.
+The first main ingredient of our proof is to show that the interleaved dynamics can indeed be separated into two pure phases of \emph{sprinkling} and \emph{erosion}.
+Once we are in the phase-separated dynamics, the analysis of $\mathbb{E}N_1^{(+)}(t)$ first identifies the typical length and number of contigs, and then studies how fast they are eaten up.